multycloud/multy-docs/docs/getting-started.md

 Multy provides different resources that can be deployed in any major cloud.
 Documentation for the different resources is available via the [Terraform provider](https://registry.terraform.io/providers/multycloud/multy/latest/docs).

-The following example deploys a simple `object_storage` resource with a *hello world* in both AWS and Azure:
+The following example deploys a simple `object_storage` resource with a *hello world* in AWS, Azure and GCP:

 ```hcl
 terraform {